-Reviewers say the 2013 Ram 1500 is a good-performing truck.
+Reviewers say the 2013 Ram 1500 performs well.
 They especially like its class-leading fuel economy with the new V6 engine, and are pleased that the truck doesn’t feel underpowered with this engine.
-The Ram 1500 earns consistent praise for having the most comfortable ride in the class as well.
+The Ram 1500 earns consistent praise for having the most comfortable ride in the class.

 - "Thanks to its exquisite eight-speed automatic transmission and Chrysler's jack-of-all trades Pentastar V6, the 1500's fuel economy, features and capability far exceed other V6 full-size pickups." -- The Detroit Free Press

 - "Those who tow infrequently won't find any complaints with the drivetrain, and every truck owner can appreciate the flexibility of the air ride suspension." -- Autoblog

 - "For the Ram buyer who runs empty most of the time, is looking for max fuel economy and plans only occasional light-to-medium towing, the new Pentastar V-6 deserves a serious look and a test drive." -- Motor Trend

 Acceleration and Power